Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Generalized Ward-Takahashi identities

 Now we explain why we have deliberately chosen $\Theta$ to leave the fermion-boson coupling term $\mathcal{L}_{fb}$ unchanged.
 In fact, if $\mathcal{L}_{fb}$ is changed by the transformations $\psi_{\sigma}\rightarrow e^{i\theta\Theta}\psi_{\sigma}$, the third term of l.h.s. of Eq.~(\ref{Eq:genericidentity}) does not vanish.
 Then an additional term

 would appear in both Eq.~(\ref{Eq:STI1}) and Eq.~(\ref{Eq:STI2}).
-This is a $5$-point correlation function that is related to an infinite number of higher-point correlation functions.
-Once such an $5$-point correlation function is incorporated, the generalized WTIs given by Eqs.~(\ref{Eq:WTIS1}-\ref{Eq:WTIS2}) would not be self-closed and the current vertex functions $\Gamma_{{ \gamma}^{\mu}\Theta}$ and $\Gamma_{\Theta{\gamma}^{\mu}}$ could never be expressed purely in terms of fermion propagators.
+This is a five-point correlation function that is related to an infinite number of higher-point correlation functions.
+Once such a five-point correlation function is incorporated, the generalized WTIs given by Eqs.~(\ref{Eq:WTIS1}-\ref{Eq:WTIS2}) would not be self-closed and the current vertex functions $\Gamma_{{ \gamma}^{\mu}\Theta}$ and $\Gamma_{\Theta{\gamma}^{\mu}}$ could never be expressed purely in terms of fermion propagators.
 Different from $\mathcal{L}_{fb}$, it does not matter if the free term $\mathcal{L}_{f}$ is changed by asymmetric transformations $\psi_{\sigma}\rightarrow e^{i\theta\Theta}\psi_{\sigma}$.
 This is because $\mathcal{L}_{f}$ is bilinear in spinor field $\psi(x)$ and, consequently, its variation $\Delta \mathcal{L}_{f}$ is also bilinear in $\psi(x)$.
 As demonstrated in the above analysis, one can always define a number of non-conserved currents on the basis of $\Delta \mathcal{L}_{f}$ and then derive the same number of asymmetry-induced WTIs, provided that the interaction term $\mathcal{L}_{fb}$ is unchanged by these special asymmetric transformations.

-The authors of Ref.~\cite{Liu19} have investigated the formation of superconductivity induced by the electron-phonon interaction in metals with a finite Fermi surface.
+The formation of superconductivity induced by the electron-phonon interaction in metals with a finite Fermi surface was previously addressed in Ref.~\cite{Liu19}.
 In that case, the fermionic excitations are described by two-component Nambu spinor and there are only two unknown current vertex functions.
 Owing to the relatively simple structure of free electron Lagrangian density $\mathcal{L}_{f}$, the two current vertex functions can be determined by solving two symmetry-induced WTIs (corresponding to charge conservation and spin conservation, respectively).
-In Dirac semimetals, the Dirac fermions has a more complicated kinetic term $\mathcal{L}_{f}$.
+In Dirac semimetals, the Dirac fermions have a more complicated kinetic term $\mathcal{L}_{f}$.
 In order to determine all the involved current vertex functions, we have to employ both symmetry-induced WTIs and asymmetry-induced WTIs.
 Therefore, the results presented in this section have significantly broadened the scope of application of the approach originally developed in Ref.~\cite{Liu19}.